vkosiyan/bookish/README.md

 ## Features I'd like to add to enhance this project:

-* Add the ability to edit and delete the tv shows added to the recommendation lists
+* Add the ability to add a book to a user's "Want to Read", "Read", or "Favorite" list and have these lists be viewable from the user's profile
-* Be able to add comments for each tv show added to the recommendation list so that you can comment more on each of them
+* Be able to add/edit/delete comments or reviews onto each of the books
-* Add a link where the user can see all tv shows and and all recommendation lists they created in one area
-* Add the ability for the user to choose a username and edit if they'd like
+* Display more than one list from the New York Times and have each list option displayed and link to a show page for each that will render all books on the list
-* Add the ability to save or bookmark a show to your profile straight from the show page
+* Add the ability for the user to update any user information, or delete the user from the system
-* Add an API for tv shows and movies so that users do not have to add them manually
-* Add the ability to search for a show or movie in a search bar
-* Add the ability to sort movies or lists by a category (eg: genre, streaming platforms, mpaaRating)
-* Add other media such as books, video games, podcasts to recommend and create lists for
-* Improve styling of certain pages to look more appealing